BaobabHealthTrust/IPD/README.markdown

 <b>Workstation Location : 721 </b><br />
 Note: You can change the default port of the application by passing -p option e.g "script/server -p 3001" <br />

-With the above steps, you have managed to setup the application.
-BUT ADT talks with Radiology system when capturing patient investigations so you just need to follow some steps as below </b><br />
-Open new terminal  <br />
-Type <b>git clone git@github.com:BaobabHealthTrust/Radiology.git </b><br />
-Type <b>cd Radiology" </b><br />
-Type <b>cp config/application.yml.example config/application.yml </b><br />
-Type <b>cp config/database.yml.example config/database.yml </b><br />
-Edit config/database.yml.
-The database name should be the same as what ADT is using <br />

-ONE MORE THING<br />
-Open config/application.yml file. <br />
-Change value of rad_url to point to url that the Radiology system will be running.<br />
-Change value of ipd_url to point to url that the ADT system will be running.<br />